OPENAIRINTERFACE/openairinterface5g/doc/BUILD.md

 - all simulators, with exception of PHY simulators, which are distinct executables.

 Calling the `build_oai` script with the -h option gives the list of all available options, but a process to simplify and check the requirements of all these options is on-going.
-Check the

-[table]: BUILD.md	"`build_oai` options"

-At the end of this page to know the status of `buid_oai` options which are not described hereafter.
+Check the [table](BUILD.md	"`build_oai` options") At the end of this page to know the status of `buid_oai` options which are not described hereafter.

 # Building PHY Simulators